-The UCSF Headache Center is the first center of its kind on the West Coast, providing comprehensive clinic and hospital care to relieve the most debilitating headaches.
+The first center of its kind on the West Coast, the UCSF Headache Center provides comprehensive care to relieve the most debilitating headaches.
 We offer outpatient clinical care as well as inpatient hospital treatment for those who need it.
 In addition, the center conducts research, exploring the mechanisms of headaches and how existing and new treatments might provide relief.

 Our specialists work closely with you and your primary care doctor to develop an effective long-term treatment plan.
 When appropriate, we work with experts in neurosurgery, otolaryngology (ear, nose and throat) and ophthalmology (eyes and vision).
 We also work with specialists at the Osher Center for Integrative Medicine, which combines conventional and alternative medicine, such as acupuncture, herbs, massage and meditation, for treating headaches.